BII-Lab/Yeti-Project/doc/Experiment-AlgRoll.md

 If an problem happens after changing to the new KSK, we can go back to the old KSK before we add the KSK with the "revoked" flag set.
-If this happens, we will remove the new ZSK.
+If this happens, we will remove the new KSK.

 If a problem happens after we publish the old KSK with the "revoked" flag set, we will not be able to simply go back to the old KSK, since